 - Jim Lakely has a post about how President Obama laments that voters aren’t “thinking clearly” (or else they’d support his policies), as well as a post about a how a proposed “toilet tax” is swirling around a New York county.

-Please bookmark lloyds pharmacy viagra discount code, and visit frequently to get a view of the kinds of debates that happen every day in our offices.
+Please bookmark price viagra walgreens, and visit frequently to get a view of the kinds of debates that happen every day in our offices.
 It’s your chance to be a fly on the wall at The Heartland Institute, and join the conversation in the comments

 Oh, and stay tuned for 2 upcoming features from Zack and Marc at Somewhat Reasonable: